 You will need to give enough time to your body so that it adapts to change in altitude.
 Understand the symptoms associated with AMS.

 Climb high, Sleep Low

 This technique helps the body to experience altitude for a short period before descending.

-There are seven different Kilimanjaro routes, some start their climb from East using Lemosho and Shira route.
+There are seven different Kilimanjaro Routes, some start their climb from the East using Lemosho and Shira route.

 Mount Kilimanjaro does not require any special skills, it can be considered as a big hike.

 First and foremost make sure why are you Climbing Mount Kilimanjaro, are you climbing as a professional trekker, draw attention to a worthy cause, or charity, raise money to cure cancer, or bring attention to a condition such as autism.

 Here are a few reasons that why you should be Climbing Kilimanjaro:

 - This is the easiest summit compared to the other 7 summits in the world.

 - This is a beautiful snow-covered mountain and you can walk from the equator to the North Pole in one week.